 \subsection{Symmetric decomposition of the radial solutions}

-We now write the radial solutions in a form which is manifestly invariant under $\nu\to -\nu-1$.
-For that purpose, we use Eq.~13.2.42~\cite{NIST:DLMF} to write the solutions in terms of the {\it regular} confluent hypergeometric function $M$ as\footnote{We note that here we choose to use the subindex ``$\infty$" for the solutions which, in the subextremal case, correspond to those in~\cite{Sasaki:2003xr} with subindex ``$C$", referring to Coulomb wavefunctions.
-The reason is that in the extremal case both the ingoing and upgoing solutions have representations in terms of Coulomb wavefunctions.}:
+We now write the radial solutions in a form that is manifestly invariant under $\nu\to -\nu-1$.
+For that purpose, we use Eq.~(13.2.42)~\cite{NIST:DLMF} to write the solutions in terms of the {\it regular} confluent hypergeometric function $M$ as\footnote{We note that here we choose to use the subindex ``$\infty$" for the solutions which, in the subextremal case, correspond to those in~\cite{Sasaki:2003xr} with subindex ``$C$", referring to Coulomb wave functions.
+The reason is that in the extremal case both the ingoing and upgoing solutions have representations in terms of Coulomb wave functions.}

 where

 and { } The decompositions \eqref{Rranger} and \eqref{R0pm} simplify for the in and up solutions.
 For these, we find

 and